 If you are interested in individual, couples or family therapy, please send an email to Sunny at email@example.com

 Office Location: 1300 S. 700 E. Suite 15B Salt Lake City, Utah.

-More about me….
-As a licensed marriage and family therapist in private practice in Salt Lake City, Utah, I am certified as a Trauma Specialist, certified in EMDR (Eye Movement, Desensitization and Reprocessing) for treating Complex PTSD.
+As a licensed marriage and family therapist in private practice in Salt Lake City, Utah, I am certified as a Trauma Specialist, certified in EMDR (Eye Movement, Desensitization and Reprocessing) for treating single episode and complex PTSD.
 Additional training includes Gottman Couples Method, Attachment Theory, Internal Family Systems and Jungian Depth Psychology.

 Before establishing my private practice, I was a family, group and individual therapist at an in-patient adult drug and alcohol treatment facility.
 This site provided in-depth training on how to build rapport, help clients internalize motivation, and the opportunity to process a myriad of different co-morbidities that tend to occur with addiction, most commonly PTSD.

 I serve a broad spectrum of clientele, working with LGBTQ individuals and couples, diverse age groups and developmental stages, as well as racially and culturally diverse individuals.
 I have worked and volunteered in sites serving populations including autism, hospice, refugee populations homeless, veterans, and abuse.
 I specialize in treating complex and single episode PTSD, DID (Dissociative Identity Disorder), conflicted relationship communication, attachment trauma, eating disorders, bipolar disorder, addiction, OCD, anxiety, depression, grief, awakening a sense of purpose, gender dysphoria, and life and developmental change.